 Therefore keeping your price private will provide you additional margin for increments when needed.

 So what should your charges be?
-Don’t set your rates too low, else you will start regretting even the job that most interests you.
+Don’t set your consulting rates too low, else you will start regretting even the job that most interests you.
 However set your prices lower than medium sized IT or Management Consulting firms.

 For example, most Consulting Firms charges $295 per hour on average.
 As an independent freelance consultant you can charge between $175 and $220 per hour.